davidmcclure/pyspark-deploy/README.md

 ### Step 1: Create a Dockerfile

 First, extend the base [`dclure/spark`](docker/Dockerfile) Dockerfile, which gives a complete Python + Java + Spark environment.
 There are various ways to structure this, but I find it nice to separate the application code from the packaging code.
-Let's move the application into a `/code` directory, and put the Dockerfile next to that:
+Let's move the application into a `/code` directory, and add a `Dockerfile` and `docker-compose.yml` next to that:

 ```text
 project